By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Follow along with the Club’s Instagram @su_sportsbook.

-The Tennis Analytics Club was formed in Fall 2022 to bring together students who share a common interest in the sport.
+The Tennis Analytics Club was formed to bring together students who share a common interest in the sport.
 Club members meet weekly to discuss relevant tournaments as well as news in the tennis sector of professional sports.

-In Fall 2025, the Club discussed weekly tennis results from the US open to the WTA/ATP finals.
+Over the course of the 2025-26 academic year, the Club discussed weekly tennis results from the US open to the WTA/ATP finals.
 Members started a tennis analytics fantasy league based off each tournament’s draw.
 The club assisted in researching the revenue generated by the US Opens and factors that impacted it, including strength of draw, American player success and top-seeded success.
-Club members played games such as Jeopardy and Family Feud based off this year’s tennis results and varying tennis history facts.
+Club members played games such as Stat Pad, Jeopardy and Family Feud based off this year’s tennis results and varying tennis history facts.

 NEPA is a student run association that brings together Syracuse University students who are interested in nutrition and encourages them to share that interest with the surrounding campus and community.
 Each year, NEPA sponsors a well-known speaker to visit the Syracuse University campus and lecture on nutrition and a healthy life-style.
 Those speakers have included Kylie Mitchell, owner of ImmaEatThat blog and Tanya Zuckerbrot, owner of F-Factor.